I have been thinking a lot about the marathon taper lately, since I’m entering the tapering phase of my latest marathon

 My Marathon Taper Issue

 On the surface, the marathon taper sounds like such a good thing.
-After racking up the miles and finding time the energy to do 40+ miles of running a week, suddenly your mileage is only 20 or 30 miles.
-Great right?
+After racking up the miles and finding time the energy to do 40+ miles of running a week, suddenly your mileage is ‘only’ 20 miles.

 It took me several years and many marathon training cycles to figure out why.